 - Sign up for local emergency notifications from Alert Durham

 - Follow the City on Facebook, Twitter, and Instagram

 - Siga la Ciudad de Durham en Español en Facebook

 City Services & Facility Updates

-City facilities and services are operating as usual.
+City facilities and services are operating as normal, where possible.

 Help Us Clear Storm Drains